Carrow Road: Eightieth anniversary

 In anticipation of the ground's 80th anniversary on 31 August 2015, a rematch of the original fixture versus West Ham was played on 28 July.
 As part of the celebrations, the club offered season ticket holders the opportunity to mark their seats with their name or a message.
-Fans were also offered the chance to buy tickets for a celebratory dinner with the first-team squad, the menu provided by the club's joint majority shareholder, the celebrity chef Delia Smith.
+Fans were also offered the chance to buy tickets for a celebratory dinner with the first-team squad, the menu provided by the club's joint majority shareholder, the celebrity cook Delia Smith.

 Stands

-The current stadium consists of four stands; the Regency Security Stand, the Barclay, the Geoffrey Watling City Stand and the most recent addition, the rebuilt South Stand.
+The current stadium consists of four stands; the Regency Security Stand, the Barclay, the Geoffrey Watling City Stand and the most recent addition, the rebuilt Jarrold Stand.

 Regency Security Stand

 This end of the ground, closest to the River Wensum, was originally known as the "River End", a name that still persists among fans.
-An old stand was demolished in April 1979 and a two-tiered replacement was completed in December 1979.
+The previous stand was demolished in April 1979 and its two-tiered replacement was completed in December 1979.
 The stand was officially named the Norwich & Peterborough Stand in the 1990s, after a sponsorship deal with the Norwich & Peterborough Building Society.
 An extra 160 seats were installed in the summer of 2010, bringing the capacity up to 6239 The stand was renamed the Regency Security Stand after a deal with Regency Security, the current security firm of the club.

 The Barclay

 The Barclay is named after Captain Evelyn Barclay, a former vice-president of the club, who donated the cost of roofing the original stand.
-This was built in 1937, but demolished in 1992, when a new two-tier structure, modelled on the River End was built in accordance with the recommendations of the Taylor Report, with the current capacity sitting at 6,267.
+This was built in 1937, but demolished in 1992, when a new two-tier structure, modelled on the River End, was built in accordance with the recommendations of the Taylor Report, with the current capacity sitting at 6,267.

 Local brewers Woodforde's Brewery were announced as the stand's sponsors in June 2018.

 Geoffrey Watling City Stand

 The single-tiered Geoffrey Watling City Stand was built following a severe fire in its ageing predecessor on 25 October 1984.
 The fire was apparently caused by an employee of the club leaving a three-bar electric fire switched on overnight.

 The City Stand (as it was named at the time) cost £1.7 million to build and was used for the first time on 30 August 1986 when City hosted Southampton.
 It was formally opened by the Duchess of Kent on 14 February 1987.
 The stand was renamed in honour of Norwich City president Geoffrey Watling, who died in 2004, aged 91.
 The stand has the lowest capacity of the four; it also houses the directors' box, the press area and hospitality suites.
-Where The Barclay extends around to meet the Geoffrey Watling City Stand is the Thorpe corner infill, known to supporters as 'The Snakepit'.
+Where The Barclay extends around to meet the Geoffrey Watling City Stand is the Thorpe corner infill, known to supporters as "The Snakepit".
 The current capacity is 4338.